nselby/nselby.github.io/_posts/2017-02-13-Birds-Eye-Statistics.md

 We therefore know the following:

-The police did not select most of the people they confronted
+The police did not select most of the people they confronted;

 Just about 70% of unarmed people who died at the hands of police were reported to the police by citizens as being a danger to the community, rather than selected by police for attention;